MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processing.md

 # Receipt processing model

-Prebuilt receipt processing models extract key information from receipts.
-It uses state-of-the-art optical character recognition (OCR) to detect printed and handwritten text in images.
+Receipt processing is a prebuilt model that uses state-of-the-art optical character recognition (OCR) to detect printed and handwritten text and extract key information from receipts.

 ## Use in Power Apps